Curves on K3 surfaces

 In the remainder of this subsection we will outline a construction, used repeatedly in proofs in this paper, giving the algebraic deformation space of a K3 along with a big and nef divisor.

-\begin{Construction} Let $X$ be a K3 surface over an algebraically closed field $k$ and $L$ a line bundle on $X$.
-If ${\rm char}(k)=0$, then we set $A:=k$ and if ${\rm char}(k)=p>0$, then we set $A:=W(k)$, the ring of Witt vectors of $k$.
+\begin{Construction} Let $X$ be a K3 surface over an algebraically closed field $k$, and let $L$ be a line bundle on $X$.
+If $ \chara(k)=0$, then we set $A:=k$ and if $\chara(k)=p>0$, then we set $A:=W(k)$, the ring of Witt vectors of $k$.
 Consider now $\operatorname{Def}(X/A)$ the smooth formal versal deformation space (see \cite[Theorem 8.5.19]{fga}, \cite[Proposition 9.5.2]{huybrechts}) which is flat and of relative dimension 20 over $\operatorname{Spf}A$.
 From a theorem of Deligne \cite[Th\'eor\`eme 1.6]{deligne} (see also \cite[Theorem 9.5.4]{huybrechts}) the locus $\operatorname{Def}(X/A,L) \subset \operatorname{Def}(X/A)$ where $L$ deforms is a formal Cartier divisor that is flat over $A$.
 As pointed out in \cite[Remarque 3.6]{benoist}, this divisor need not be smooth or irreducible if $L$ is not a primitive polarisation or if the special fibre is supersingular.

-If $H$ is big and nef, the formal family over $\widehat{T}(H):=\operatorname{Def}(X/A,H)$ is algebraisable after passing to a finite extension from Grothendieck's Existence Theorem and a theorem of Deligne \cite[Corollaire 1.8]{deligne} (see also \cite[Corollary 9.5.5]{huybrechts}), i.e., we obtain a family $\calX\to T(H)$ of K3 surfaces with a line bundle $\calH$ on $\calX$ such that $\calH_0=H$.
+If $H$ is big and nef, then the formal family over $\widehat{T}(H):=\operatorname{Def}(X/A,H)$ is algebraisable after passing to a finite extension from Grothendieck's Existence Theorem and a theorem of Deligne \cite[Corollaire 1.8]{deligne} (see also \cite[Corollary 9.5.5]{huybrechts}), i.e., we obtain a family $\calX\to T(H)$ of K3 surfaces whose generic fibre is in characteristic zero regardless of the characteristic of $k$, and which has a line bundle $\calH$ on $\calX$ such that $\calH_0=H$.
 Note that since we used a big and nef line bundle to algebraise, the algebraisation may only exist in the category of algebraic spaces. \end{Construction}